google/WebFundamentals/src/content/en/fundamentals/performance/webpack/index.md

 {% include "web/_shared/contributors/addyosmani.html" %}

-Modern web applications often use a **bundling tool** to create a production “bundle” of files (scripts, stylesheets, etc.) that is [optimized](/web/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization), [minified](/web/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer) and can be downloaded in less time by your users.
+Modern web applications often use a **bundling tool** to create a production "bundle" of files (scripts, stylesheets, etc.) that is [optimized](/web/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization), [minified](/web/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer) and can be downloaded in less time by your users.
 In **Web Performance